Pupils

 This course is run over a residential weekend at an external venue.
 Pupils arrive on the Friday evening and the course finishes on Sunday afternoon.
 This course includes one civil and one criminal case for all participants.
 Pupils are able to select either civil or criminal law for a submission exercise, which includes producing a skeleton argument which must be submitted one week before the course begins.

-Pupils are also required to attend a case analysis session in advance of the course.
+Pupils are also required to attend a preparation session in advance of the course.
 This is held during the evening at the Inn approximately ten days in advance of the course.

 The teaching style used throughout the course is the Hampel Method, which pupils may be familiar with from the BPTC.
 The following is included during the weekend: